appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2021-03-11-User-Defined-Dynamic-Filter.md

 4) You can either click on the **Execute** button or **SAVE and Execute** button.
 You can track the Execution details on the Tracker Window.

+**Note:**

+- You will not get the option of `Execute with Custom Filter`, if your processflow is not deployed.
+- Clicking on the Execute button in Custom Filter window, will not SAVE the filter.

 ### Create From : Node Configuration - Configure Filter

 1) Click on the Node Configuration button for the GET Node.
 You get the Node Configuration window.
 Click on the **Configure Filter** button to get the Action Filter window.